 When you access a saved manual report, you will be able to view the same campaigns you previously added, as these campaigns still fall under your “Last Sent” filter.

 When you access a saved automatic report, the report will automatically update to include all campaigns that currently match your filters.
-For instance, if your report used the filters for “Last Sent” in the last 7 days for campaigns with the tag “Promotion,” then each time you view this report, you will be able to see all campaigns with the “Promotion” tag that last sent in the last 7 days, even if these campaigns were created after you made this report.
+For instance, if your report filtered campaigns with the tag “Promotion,” then each time you view this report, you will be able to see all campaigns with the “Promotion” tag, even if these campaigns were created after you made this report.

 In a manual report, you can edit a report via the Edit button in the upper right.
 From there, you can select/un-select campaigns to include in your report.